Discover and dream your way through our selection of stunning

 The famed Banyan Tree Shanghai On The Bund is set on the banks of the Huangpu River in Shanghai’s Northern Bund region.
 Its prime location provides guests with a glorious panorama view of the Bund as well as incomparable views of the Lujiazui.
 Because of its central location, transport to ...

-*The highest glass-bottomed swimming pool in the world* Shanghai is the centre of commerce for Asia.
+Shanghai is the center of commerce for Asia.
 It is rapidly expanding like China’s economy and is home to a staggering 21 million people.
-It is home to many architectural oddities and unique buildings but this is the only 24-storey swimming pool ...
+It is home to many architectural oddities and unique buildings but this is the only 24-story swimming pool with a glass-bottom I have ever seen.
+The ...